feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/GetEventChoice.rst

   See :ref:`Choice` for Choice functions within event files.

-**GetEventAndIfChoiceIs**
+**GetEventAndIfChoice**
 --------------------------
 Check an events choices and check if the choice matches, if so, jump to scene.

 ::

-  "GetEventAndIfChoiceIs", "EventNameHere", "3", "The choice", "SceneToJumpToHere"
+  "GetEventAndIfChoice", "EventNameHere", "3", "The choice", "SceneToJumpToHere"

 **GetEventAndSetChoice**
 -------------------------